 Ho ho ho!
 Feeling Christmassy yet?
-The second in Ruby Slipper’s ‘My Christmas’ interview series features the physical embodiment of Christmas spirit in the North – Deanne Wild from Wild About Melbourne and Made ‘n Thornbury.
+The second in Ruby Assembly’s ‘My Christmas’ interview series features the physical embodiment of Christmas spirit in the North – Deanne Wild from Wild About Melbourne and Made ‘n Thornbury.
 Deanne came to our interview in a friendly Reservoir Park replete with Santa hat and elven-earned dog, Wogan, in tow.
 As Deanne says … ‘It’s Christmas, or nuthin’!’

 Don’t forget to read our first ‘My Christmas’ interview here.

 When you were little, what used to happen when you woke up on Christmas morning?